 Aip-health News - 28.
 July

-- David Grotto's encyclopaedic functional foods book
+- David Grotto's encyclopaedic functional foods

 - "101 Foods That Could Save Your Life"

 - Ordinary foods that can prevent and fight diseases

 - Artichoke, broccoli, peppers, romaine lettuce and spinach

 - Chocolate, coffee and pecans

 According to a recent paper on the subject by the American Dietetic